 Token: Preference of Y is an individual preference to do/like/... rather Y than X.

 Which kind of preference an agent can possess depends on its other abilities.
 For example, an episodic-like memory with a binding function for What-Where-When enables the identification of individual events.
-This seems to be the case for scrub-jays, but does not for pigeons (Salwiczek, Lucie H.; Watanabe, A.; Clayton N. S. Ten years of research into avian models of episodic-like memory and its implications for developmental and comparative cognition.
+This seems to be the case for scrub-jays, but not for pigeons (Salwiczek, Lucie H.; Watanabe, A.; Clayton N. S. Ten years of research into avian models of episodic-like memory and its implications for developmental and comparative cognition.
 Behavioral Brain Research 2010 doi: 10.1016/j.bbr2010.06.011).
 However, both jays and pigeons may represent food in a type-manner.
 Preferences may be proxies for complex desires.

 Inference